kolgepratik/js.ui-alerts/README.md

-dialog
+message
 =======

-An awesome lightweight jQuery plugin for creating overlay dialogs.
+message - A lightweight jQuery plugin for showing messages around fields and other HTML elements.